 How would you summarise the main benefits of the solutions?

 We know that this complex environment is always changing.
 The fact that Secureworks work with so many blue-chip organisations to analyse the threat environment, the solutions and help people embrace different technologies means that it is far better placed to do the heavy lift of that work and allow us to focus on areas where we need to pace drop.
 In addition, the client portal has enabled us to demonstrate our success to the board as we can provide specific KPI/KRI metrics.

 How far has this future-proofed the company?

 Nothing is ever taken for granted and who knows where the future threats are coming from.
 It’s difficult to rest easy but we have confidence working together in partnership with an organisation at scale.
-Secureworks work with a range of blue-chip organisations who are using these products and services to continually update them.
-This is a much better place to be in then fighting it alone and puts us in a strong position to anticipate threats and react.
+Secureworks works with a range of blue-chip organisations which are using these products and services to continually update them.
+This is a much better place to be in than fighting it alone and puts us in a strong position to anticipate threats and react.